-6. Add that to a mixing bowl along with crumbled paneer, ginger paste, garam masala and salt.
+6. Add that to a mixing bowl.
+Also add in crumbled paneer, ginger paste, garam masala and salt.

-7. Add onions, cashews, coriander leaves and green chilies.
-Since we do not use red chili powder here, heat comes only form green chilies so add enough green chilies .
+7. Next add onions, cashews, coriander leaves and green chilies.
+Since we do not use red chili powder here add enough green chilies .